How to Paint Plastisol Cladding

 Moisture can seep in leading to rust which negatively affects the integrity of the building and structural repairs can be very expensive.
 Painting cladding is an ideal way to refurbish a commercial building and there are many advantages.

 Why Paint Plastisol Cladding?

 • Re-coating Plastisol is much cheaper than replacing the cladding.

-• Like any material that is exposed to the elements, cladding can deteriorate, however a new finish on the surface will protect the substrate from weathering.
+• Like any material that is exposed to the elements, the cladding can deteriorate, however, a new finish on the surface will protect the substrate from weathering.

 • Paints designed for Plastisol cladding are waterproof and anti-corrosive, so they will prevent rusting.

 • If Plastisol cladding is painted it will last up to 10 years longer than if it remains uncoated, so reducing the need for costly replacement.